-Mr A. W. Orr, writing from 15 Moorland Road, Didsbury, Manchester, 18th April 1910, says: - another later photo on which I hoped to get another likeness of her, but in this I was disappointed.
+Mr A. W. Orr, writing from 15 Moorland Road, Didsbury, Manchester, 18th April 1910, says:-

+I enclose you a copy of the photograph on which appears the likeness of my wife, and also a copy of another later photo on which I hoped to get another likeness of her, but in this I was disappointed.
 I enclose statement as to the identification of the "extra" as being the likeness of my wife, signed by people who knew her well and used to see her frequently during the many years of our life here, face to face, if I may so express myself.
 No similar photograph was taken of her in life.